UiPath/ProcessMining-pm-utils/README.md

 `{{ date_from_timestamp([expression]) }}`

 #### string_agg ([source](macros/multiple_databases/string_agg.sql))
 This macro aggregates string attributes separated by the given delimiter.
+If no delimiter is specified, strings are separated by a comma followed by a space.
 This macro can only be used as an aggregate function.

 Usage:
 `{{ string_agg([expression], [delimiter]) }}`